Alleged victims of ex-Brown Kellen Winslow Jr. include elderly women

 Winslow is now facing two counts of burglary with intent to rape from the break-ins.
 The victims are women, ages 71 and 86, according to the San Diego Union Tribune.

 He is charged with kidnapping, rape and forced oral copulation of a 56-year-old in March, and kidnapping, rape and sodomy of a 59-year-old woman in May.
-He also charged with indecent exposure in May.
+He was also charged with indecent exposure in May.

+A family statement from Kellen Winslow Jr.'s wife, Janelle, and Kellen Winslow Sr. says:

+“On behalf of our son and my husband, we want to reiterate our love, support and affection for him during this difficult process.
+We will always be there for him and we know the true facts will come out.”

 Winslow played tight end with the Browns from 2004 to 2008.
 In 2005, he injured his leg during a motorcycle accident that left him sidelined for the season.